 4WD MODIFICATIONS - POWERTRAIN

 Older diesel powered 4WDs have a great deal of appeal for serious bush travellers.
-Pre-emissions engines have no electronics, no computers and no exhaust gas recirculation.
+Pre-emissions engines have no electronics, no computers and no exhaust emissions after-treatment components.

 In the truck world, engine makers are well aware of the sensitive nature of most road freight and have 24-hour call-out availability for truck customers.
 A ‘vehicle broken down’ call prompts instant response from most engine makers.
 That’s not how it is in the 4WD world.
 Call your friendly 4WD dealer and suggest that he send out a breakdown vehicle to attend to a fuel system problem and see what sort of service you get.